mako-framework/docs/08_learn_more/00_date_and_time.md

 $time = TimeImmutable::createFromFormat('Y-m-d', '2014-03-28', new DateTimeZone('Europe/Paris'));
 ```

-Unline the `createFromFormat` method the `createFromFormatOrThrow` will throw a `ChronoException` if parsing a date isn't successful.
+The `createFromFormatOrThrow` method works like `createFromFormat`, but throws a `ChronoException` if date parsing fails.

 ```php
 $time = TimeImmutable::createFromFormatOrThrow('Y-m-d', '2014-03-28');